api-platform/docs/distribution/index.md

     $ docker-compose exec php bin/console doctrine:schema:update --force

+Later, you'll want to use [Doctrine Migrations](https://symfony.com/doc/current/doctrine.html#migrations-creating-the-database-tables-schema), when changing the database's structure.

 We now have a working data model that you can persist and query.
 To create an API endpoint with CRUD capabilities corresponding to an entity class, we just have to mark it with an annotation called `@ApiResource`: